minimaledit/SqwoznayaZadacha/README.md

 4.division

-### The program reads an arithmetic expression from a text file located in a ZIP archive.
+### The program reads an arithmetic expression from a text file, xml file or json file located in a ZIP archive.
 Finds a solution and gives an answer.

 ### Implemented support for console UI and Swing GUI